funRiceGenes/funRiceGenes.github.io/_posts/L/2015-01-20-Lsi1~OsNIP2;1~OsLsi1.md

     + __Lsi1~OsNIP2;1~OsLsi1__, __PAL~OsPAL4__, [Lsi1 modulates the antioxidant capacity of rice and protects against ultraviolet-B radiation.](http://www.ncbi.nlm.nih.gov/pubmed?term=Lsi1 modulates the antioxidant capacity of rice and protects against ultraviolet-B radiation.%5BTitle%5D),  A further comparison of the transcript levels of individual PAL genes revealed that the expression of PAL2-2 (Os02g0626400) was positively regulated by Lsi1
     + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Altered root structure affects both expression and cellular localization of transporters for mineral element uptake in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Altered root structure affects both expression and cellular localization of transporters for mineral element uptake in rice.%5BTitle%5D),  The expression level of some transporter genes including OsLsi1 and OsLsi2 for Si uptake and OsNramp5 for Mn uptake was significantly decreased in the mutant compared with the wild-type rice
     + __Lsi1~OsNIP2;1~OsLsi1__, __OsNRAMP5__, [Altered root structure affects both expression and cellular localization of transporters for mineral element uptake in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Altered root structure affects both expression and cellular localization of transporters for mineral element uptake in rice.%5BTitle%5D),  The expression level of some transporter genes including OsLsi1 and OsLsi2 for Si uptake and OsNramp5 for Mn uptake was significantly decreased in the mutant compared with the wild-type rice
+    + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice%5BTitle%5D),  In this study, we investigated the roles of OsLsi1 and OsLsi2 in Si-induced reduction of bypass flow and its resultant alleviation of salt stress by using lsi1 and lsi2 mutants (defective in OsLsi1 and OsLsi2, respectively) and their wild types (WTs)
+    + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice%5BTitle%5D), Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice
+    + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice%5BTitle%5D),  Moreover, results obtained from root split experiment using lsi1 WT showed down-regulated expression of Si transport genes (OsLsi1 and OsLsi2) in root accelerated Si deposition at root endodermis
+    + __Lsi1~OsNIP2;1~OsLsi1__, __Lsi2~OsLsi2__, [Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Root silicon deposition and its resultant reduction of sodium bypass flow is modulated by OsLsi1 and OsLsi2 in rice%5BTitle%5D),  In summary, our results reveal that Si deposition at root endodermis and its resultant reduction of Na+ bypass flow is modulated by OsLsi1 and OsLsi2 and regulated by the expression of OsLsi1 and OsLsi2, implying that root Si deposition could be an active and physiologically-regulated process in rice

 [//]: # * **Key figures**